DHTMLX/docs-suite/docs/grid/usage_rangeselection.md

 ## Checking RangeSelection module state

-You can check whether the RangeSelection module is disabled, using the [`isDisabled()`](grid/api/rangeselection/isdisabled_method.md) method of the `range` object.
-It returns `true`, if the module is disabled and `false`, if it is enabled.
-The following example shows checking of the module's activity status:
+You can check whether the `RangeSelection` module is disabled with the [`isDisabled()`](grid/api/rangeselection/isdisabled_method.md) method of the `range` object.
+It returns `true` if the module is disabled and `false` if it is enabled.
+The following example shows how to check the module's state:

 ~~~jsx {15,17}
 const grid = new dhx.Grid("grid_container", {